tsmarsh/moth/README.md

 ![CI](https://github.com/YOUR_USERNAME/moth/workflows/CI/badge.svg)

 Moth is a git-style, file-based issue tracker that stores issues as markdown files.
-It's designed to be simple, transparent, and git-friendly.
+It's designed to be simple, transparent, and git-friendly, offering an alternative to commericial issue tracking systems.

+## Philosophy on Story Points

+Moth focuses on tracking the number of completed issues rather than story points.
+This approach is based on research indicating that story point estimates often have significant variance and may not accurately predict delivery timelines.
+We recommend using issue count as a more reliable metric for measuring team capacity and velocity.

 ## Features